How to Advertise on Boston Radio

 Listeners tune-in to Boston radio stations throughout the day, but the greatest concentration of listeners occurs on weekdays between 6:00am and 7:00pm.
 This is referred to as radio’s “prime time”.

-Consumers in the New England spend close to 16 hours per week listening to their favorite radio stations.
-This equates to more than two hours per day.
+Consumers in the Boston area spend close to 8 hours per week listening to their favorite radio stations.

 Research indicates that the typical person tunes-in at about the same time throughout the week.
 An example is the listener who turns on the radio at 5:20 every weekday afternoon for a 38-minute commute home from work.
 Or, maybe, the new mom who listens for 20 minutes every morning when she wakes up for a 2:00 feeding.

 Achieving a branding objective requires frequency of message among the target consumers.
 To build effective frequency, a business owner should concentrate commercials during specific dayparts over an extended timeframe.